Latest News

 This is the most common way to ask someone in Spain ‘What have you done today?’.
 However, in Mexico, it is more common to say ‘Que hiciste hoy?’ using a different tense: the pretérito indefinido (the preterite tense)

-But don’t worry – this grammatical difference is quite subtle, so you’d still be able to make yourself understood in both countries no matter which tense you use.
+But don’t worry – this grammatical difference between Spain Spanish vs Mexican Spanish is quite subtle, so you’d still be able to make yourself understood in both countries no matter which tenses you use.

 5) It’s all about usted and ustedes